NH Legislature This Week—February 9, 2017

 Brought to you by the Brookline Democrats

-There will be a joint meeting of the legislature on Thursday at 1:00 to hear Governor Hassan present her budget.
+Governor Sununu will address a special joint meeting of the legislature on Thursday at noon to address his priorities for his budget proposal.

 Last week, the House voted on the following bills:

 Note: Rep. Gargasz was not able to be present in the legislature this day.

 HB129 and HB297 would repeal the education tax credit.
 This law was enacted in 2012 as an end-run around the NH Constitution’s prohibition against using tax money to support religious schools.
 Under this law, businesses can reduce their taxes by providing scholarships for charter schools and religious schools.
 In 2016, $385,000 was redirected from state tax revenue to support these scholarships, around 70% of which went to religious schools.
 HB129 was defeated 154-205.
 HB297 was defeated 157-206.
 Rep. Ammon, Belanger, Carr and Lewicke voted against both bills (i.e., to keep the tax credit).

 HB191 would allow towns to purchase a bond for the purpose of expanding broadband Internet services.
 The House defeated the bill 168-193.
 Rep. Lewicke voted in favor of the bill.
 Rep. Ammon, Belanger and Carr voted against the bill.

 Next week, the House will vote on the following bills: